sd2379/docs-oxd-prod/3.1.0/sources/index.md

 ## Overview

-The oxd server consists of two components:

-- oxd-local: the core oxd service, which is designed to work as a standalone service demon via sockets.
+The oxd server is designed to work as a standalone service demon via sockets.
 By default, oxd-local is restricted to `localhost`, which means the oxd-local APIs can only be reached by services running locally on the server.

-- oxd-web: an extension added to oxd-local that enables apps to call oxd over the web using `https`. oxd-web is a web server, running in an embedded [Jetty](http://www.eclipse.org/jetty/) server.
+With the https-extension marked `True` in the config file, apps can call oxd over the web using `https`.
+The https extension is a web server, running in an embedded [Jetty](http://www.eclipse.org/jetty/) server.
 Start it and stop it like you would any other unix service.

-With both components installed, oxd APIs can be called by any application that can make REST (oxd-web) or socket (oxd-local) calls.
+oxd APIs can be called by any application that can make REST (oxd-web) or socket (oxd-local) calls.
 In addition, there are native libraries that wrap the oxd APIs, currently available for Php, Java, Python, Node, Ruby C#, and .Net.

 !!!
 Note
     oxd-local can be used not only on localhost in protected networks, e.g. VPN.
 To switch off `localhost` mode please put `localhost_only: false` in `oxd-conf.json` configuration.